-Remark: In order a theory to have scientific value (this applies not only to physics),
+Remark: In order for a theory to have scientific value (this applies not only to physics),

-Our time-spatial area “near the Earth’s surface” has the following three outlining characteristics relevant to the topic discussed:
+Our time-spatial area “near the Earth’s surface” has the following three defining characteristics relevant to the topic discussed:

 • the intensity of the gravitational field is approximately the same;

-• the defined by us measurement units of length and of time do not change ‒ these are the primary constants that we have chosen;
+• it follows, from this, that the defined by us measurement unit of length and measurement unit of time do not change ‒ these are the primary constants that we ourselves have chosen and defined;

-• the speed of electromagnetic radiation (of light) in vacuum is constant, as well as all physical constants in an area with a uniform intensity of the gravitational field.
+• also that the speed of electromagnetic radiation (speed of light in vacuum) is constant, as well as all physical constants in a region with a uniform and constant intensity of the gravitational field.

-As mentioned, the Earth is rotating in the stationary space, and only the deformation (the “contraction” itself) of the space moves along with the Earth around the Sun and along with the Solar System in the Galaxy.
+As mentioned, the Earth is rotating around its axis in stationary space, and only the deformation (the “contraction” itself) of the space moves along with the Earth around the Sun, along with the Solar System in the Milky Way, and along with our Galaxy in the Universe.

-In the beginning, Einstein refers to Maxwell’s Theory of Electrodynamics, and then gives an initial formulation of the two postulates on the basis of which the special theory of relativity is created.
+At the beginning of his article, Einstein refers to Maxwell’s Theory of Electrodynamics, and then gives an initial formulation of the two postulates on the basis of which the special theory of relativity is created.

 “the same laws of electrodynamics and optics will be valid for all frames of reference for which the equations of mechanics hold good.”

-The second postulate, which is only apparently irreconcilable with the former, is formulated as follows:
+The second postulate, “which is only apparently irreconcilable with the former“, Einstein formulated as follows:

 “that light is always propagated in empty space with a definite velocity c, which is independent of the state of motion of the emitting body.”

-Yes, the light is propagated in the “empty space” (in vacuum) at a constant speed, but in areas with a uniform (the same) intensity of the gravitational field, like our local area “near the Earth’s surface”.
-However, the speed of light in vacuum is not the same in all areas of the Universe – the speed of light in vacuum depends on the intensity of the gravitational field in the areas through which the light propagates.
-The evidence for this was mentioned above.
+Yes, the light is propagated in the “empty space” (in vacuum) at a constant speed, but in regions with a uniform (the same) intensity of the gravitational field, like our local region “near the Earth’s surface”.
+However, the speed of light in vacuum is not the same in all regions of the Universe – the speed of light in vacuum depends on the intensity of the gravitational field (Einstein, А., 1911), in the regions through which the light propagates.
+The evidence for this was mentioned above (such as the experiment of Dr. Shapiro (Shapiro, 1964)), also confirmed by the experiments carried out with the help of controlled transponders on board the spacecraft “Mariner-6” and “Mariner-7” during their orbit around the planet Mars.

 Einstein starts exposing his logic by presenting a stationary coordinate system: